Connor Johnson: Club career

 Johnson started his youth career with the academy of Northampton Town and later joined the academy of Wolverhampton.
 While progressing through the youth ranks, he went on to captain the under-23 team.
 He signed his first professional contract with the club at the beginning of the 2016–17 season.

 On 27 March 2017, Johnson was loaned out to Boreham Wood.
 On 5 September 2017, he was loaned out to AFC Telford United for one month.
 However, ten days later, he was handed a two-match suspension by the FA for playing an EFL Trophy match against Swansea City in January 2017 despite being ineligible for doing so.
 In February 2018, he extended his loan till the end of the season.

 On 31 August 2018, Johnson was loaned out to League One club Walsall for the entire season.
 Four days later, he made his debut, starting in a 2–1 victory over Burton Albion in the EFL Trophy.

 On 2 September 2019, Johnson signed for Scottish Premiership club Kilmarnock on a season-long loan.
 His contract with Wolves expired at the end of the season.

 On 10 December 2020, Johnson signed for hometown club Kettering Town.

 In June 2022, Johnson signed for newly promoted National League North club Peterborough Sports.

+On 13 June 2024, Johnson returned to Southern League Premier Division Central side Kettering Town.

+In May 2025, he joined Spalding United.